rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Filtering data (items in list but not purchased), database queries.
 - Tip: “Complement completes the universe.”
+- Did you know...?
+Database `NOT IN` queries implement set difference to exclude unwanted records instantly.

 ##### Block 5 – Subset Relations & Cardinality
 🔹 **Definition:** `A` is a **subset** of `B` (`A ⊆ B`) if every element of `A` belongs to `B`; **cardinality** `|A|` counts elements.